-- Acquire fee simple or other interests in land, and other real property for parking purposes; - Construct, maintain, operate, lease, manage, purchase, or otherwise provide off-street parking facilities for public use including all labor and materials, cost of interest and financing, and all other such reasonable costs; - Provide public information to enhance parking utilization including publicity campaigns, graphics and signage, and other informational devices; - d.
-Coordinate plans for parking facility improvements and expansion with public transportation plans and operations in the vicinity; - e.
-Provide accessibility to off-street parking facilities by suitable means such as public shuttle, tram or trolley service and related physical improvements such as bus shelters and right-of-way modifications; and - f.
+- Acquire fee simple or other interests in land, and other real property for parking purposes; - Construct, maintain, operate, lease, manage, purchase, or otherwise provide off-street parking facilities for public use including all labor and materials, cost of interest and financing, and all other such reasonable costs; - c.
+Provide public information to enhance parking utilization including publicity campaigns, graphics and signage, and other informational devices; - d.
+Coordinate plans for parking facility improvements and expansion with public transportation plans and operations in the vicinity, with aim of reducing traffic congestion and gridlock; - e.
+Provide accessibility to off-street parking facilities by suitable means such as public shuttle, tram or trolley service-and, and sustainable mobility solutions, including electrical vehicles and related infrastructure, together with related physical improvements such as bus shelters and right-of-way modifications; and - f.
 Perform such other related activities as may be necessary to carry out the intent of this subsection.

-The success and financial feasibility of providing any such shuttle, tram, bus, or trolley service, as provided herein, shall be subject to annual evaluation by the town commission.
+The success and financial feasibility of providing any such shuttle, tram, bus, or trolley service, or any micro-mobility solutions, as provided herein, shall be subject to annual evaluation by the town commission.
 Funds deposited in the parking trust fund shall be made available to the town commission for the purposes set forth in this subsection, after review and recommendation by the town manager to the town commission and approval by the town commission.